 Ocean Conservancy is extremely grateful to our sponsoring partners for their commitment to and enthusiasm for the International Coastal Cleanup.

-Outreach Partners: Earth Day Network, Keep America Beautiful, Project AWARE, United Nations Environment Programme
+Outreach Partners: Earth Day Network, Keep America Beautiful, Project AWARE, United Nations Environment Programme, The U.S. Department of State

 The Coca-Cola Company has a vision: a world where their packaging is no longer seen as waste, but as a valuable resource for future use.
 Read more »